Tourism in Saudi Arabia: Religious tourism

 Tourism in Saudi Arabia still largely involves religious pilgrimages.
 Mecca and Medina receive over three million pilgrims a year during the month of Dhu al-Hijjah in Hajj, and around two million during the month of Ramadan to perform Umrah.
 During the rest of the year, Mecca and Medina receive around four million for Umrah.
 The Hajj, or pilgrimage to the city, is one of the five pillars of Islam.
-Only Muslims are permitted in Mecca and Medina.
+Non-Muslims are not permitted to enter the Grand Mosque and its premises in Mecca, or the Prophet's Mosque and its premises in Medina.

+The Ministry of Hajj and Umrah launched Nusuk in 2022 as a digital platform for pilgrims and visitors travelling to Mecca and Medina.
+The platform provides services connected with Hajj, Umrah and visits to Islamic holy sites; in 2026, Saudi Gazette reported that the Nusuk app had surpassed 51 million users worldwide.